Integrity and

 The

-idea that you can improve another person’s well-being reliably by providing
+idea that you can reliably improve another person’s well-being by providing

 material benefit or by promoting particular ideas can overrule your awareness